3 Results

 Figure 3.5: Estimated marginal means for the effect of growth period on redwood and tanoak sprout height increment, averaged over four harvest treatments, from years 1 to 5, and years 5 to 10 after harvest, plotted alongside actual data.
 Gray bars represent confidence intervals and statistical significance (α = 0.05) is indicated by non-overlapping blue arrows.

 Table 3.6: Estimated marginal means for the effect of growth period on redwood and tanoak sprout height increment, averaged over four harvest treatments, from years 1 to 5, and years 5 to 10 after harvest.
+The asymptotic 95% confidence intervals are based on the normal approximation.

 spp year estimate SE df asymp.LCL asymp.UCL